-When operating in the unconstrained region, in which the thrust correlates with the ambient wind speed, this means that the thrust also decreases downwind.
-Fortunately, this effect produces a restoring moment which tries to realign the multi-rotor with the wind as shown in Fig. 10.
-At the peaks, the restoring moment is approximately equivalent to moving the center of thrust by
+When operating in the unconstrained region, in which the thrust correlates with the freestream wind strength, this means that the thrust also decreases downwind.
+Fortunately, this effect produces a restoring moment which tries to realign the multirotor with the wind as shown in Fig. 10.
+At the peaks, the restoring moment is approximately equivalent to moving the center of thrust by 3 m upwind.